 Bamberg is part of the UNESCO World Heritage Site and is just waiting to be discovered by you.
 With historical beauty, cultural and culinary highlights, the old town is the ideal destination for a day trip and just a short walk from the train station where you will arrive if you are travelling to Bamberg by train.

-Your journey of discovery through "Bamberch", as the locals affectionately call it, begins at the railway station, which lies to the north-east of the so-called Gardeners' Town.
+Your journey of discovery through "Bamberch", as the locals affectionately call it, begins at the railway station, which is located north-east of the so-called Gardeners' Town.
 This is one of three historic districts - Bergstadt, Inselstadt and Gärtnerstadt - all of which are recognised as UNESCO World Heritage Sites.

 Gärtnerstadt: an oasis of urban agriculture and historic residential culture